 Breastfeeding on Demand

-I always recommend to breastfeed on demand, I personally do not believe in schedules, especially now that your baby has reached the two-week mark.
+I always recommend breastfeeding on demand.
+I do not believe in schedules, especially now that your baby has reached the two-week mark.

 In connection with your nipple that cracks and bleeds.
 Have you tried different breastfeeding positions on that side?
 Sometimes, when a baby is positioned differently, it can reduce friction.